OPM/ResInsight/docs/Faults.md

 ### Fault color
 Each named Fault is given a color on import.
 This color can be controlled by selecting the fault and edit its  **Fault color** in the **Property Editor.**

+### Fault visibility
+Faults can be disabled from the context menu in the 3D view.
+Also unchecking the checkbox in front of the fault will hide the fault.
+Visibility for multiple faults can be controlled from the context menu of the **Faults** tree item.

 ### NNC visualization
-ResInsight will read Non Neighbor Connections from the Eclipse output file (`*.INIT`), and create explicit visualizations of those witch have a common surface area.
+If enabled in **Preferences**, ResInsight will read Non Neighbor Connections from the Eclipse output file (`*.INIT`), and create explicit visualizations of those witch have a common surface area.
 These NNC's are then sorted onto the Fault's and their visibility is controlled from the **Property Editor** of the **Faults** Item in the **Project Tree**.

 The color of the NNC faces are set to be a bit lighter than their corresponding named fault, and can not be controlled directly.

-Currently the only result property that is mapped onto the NNC is the static TRANSXYZ property which displays the transmissibility associated to each face.

 ### Picking info